umarhassan1996/data-viz-tutorials-and-resources/README.md

 - [Playfair Data](https://playfairdata.com/blog/) - Despite it being a website for a Tableau-focused consultancy, it contains a lot of very useful how-to blogs for creating visualisations in Tableau.
 - [The Information Lab](https://www.theinformationlab.co.uk/category/blog/) - There are many great Tableau articles on this blog so definitely check them out when you have a chance if you want to learn Tableau.

-## Data visualisation & journalism groups to join
+## Data visualisation and journalism groups to join

 - [Data Visualization Society](https://www.datavisualizationsociety.com/) - A community of data journalists, analysts and professionals to help grow your data visualisation skills.
 - [Birmingham R User Group](https://www.meetup.com/BirminghamR/) - Group for R users of all levels and backgrounds to meet together to improve your R skills in the Birmingham area.